FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ---

-## Evolution - contributions to open-cx
+## Evolution - Contributions to open-cx

-We feel that our app can integrate the Open-CX in the future, helping everyone to find conferences around the world that can fit in their schedules and be combined with other projects to create an app that improves the user experience in conferences and events.
+We feel that our app can integrate the Open-CX in the future, helping everyone finding conferences around the world that can fit in their schedules, combining it with other projects.